 - The search engine benefits that can come from group discussions.
 Depending on the settings you choose for your group (covered below), it may be open to being indexed by search engines such as Google.
 Our own experiences have been that LinkedIn group content ranks highly on Google and so provides a means of garnering search engine traffic that is of itself quite valuable.

 Unfortunately, LinkedIn is a victim of its own success.
-With 165 million+ "prospects" there to be targeted by spammers, affiliate marketers and the like, successful groups can be quickly over-run by the cancerous spread of ill-targeted and inappropriate posts.
+With hundreds of millions of "prospects" there to be targeted by spammers, affiliate marketers and the like, successful groups can be quickly over-run by the cancerous spread of ill-targeted and inappropriate posts.